kashari/go-cinema/README.md

 **Features**

-- **DLNA browsing and interaction:** The frontend allows users to browse and interact with media accessible through a DLNA network.
+- **DLNA browsing and interaction:** The frontend allows users to browse and interact with media files accessible through the network.
 - **File management:** Basic file management operations (e.g., view file details, limited modifications)
 - **Customizable UI:** Built with React and Tailwind CSS for a modern look that can be easily adapted to your preferences.
 - **Robust Backend:** The backend is powered by Golang for efficiency and reliability.